By Ricardo Ribeiro – Updated December 9, 2019

-You will skip all stuff you do not need and that will reduce a lot the duration of your learning phase.
+You will skip all the stuff you do not need, and that will reduce a lot the duration of your learning phase.

 In the End, You Will Have a Good Actionable Plan

-You might say, “Why go through all the trouble.
+You might say, “Why to go through all the trouble.
 Just give me a great investment plan.”